Ōnin War: Origin

 The Ōnin conflict began as a controversy over who would succeed shōgun Ashikaga Yoshimasa.
 In 1464, Yoshimasa had no heir.
 He persuaded his younger brother, Ashikaga Yoshimi, to abandon the life of a monk, and named him heir.
 In 1465, the unanticipated birth of a son to Yoshimasa put these plans in question.
 The infant, Yoshihisa, led to a succession crisis with two competing factions.
 On one side was the shōgun and his brother, together with the shōgun's deputy, Hosokawa.
 On the other side was Yoshihisa's mother, Hino Tomiko, and her ally Yamana, who was the governor of several provinces.

-Tomiko sought political and military support to rule as regent until the birth of her son, the future shogun Ashikaga Yoshihisa.
+Tomiko sought political and military support to rule as regent until the maturity of her son, the future shogun Ashikaga Yoshihisa.
 She secured the support of Yamana Sōzen and other leaders of powerful samurai clans.
 In contrast to Tomiko and Yamana, Yoshimi had the support of the Hosokawa clan, a powerful clan that had a great influence on the shogunate court.
-This dispute for succession started the Ōnin War and led to the beginning of the Sengoku period.

-Hosokawa had always worked closely with the shōguns brother Ashikaga Yoshimi, and supported his claim to the shogunate.
-Yamana took this as an opportunity to oppose Hosokawa further, supporting the child as heir to the shogunate.
-War broke out in the city of Kyoto.
-This was regarded by the Ashikaga shōgun as an act of rebellion, and thus the Ashikaga and their supporters were forced to try to stop it.
-The Ashikagas tried to prevent the outbreak of war over the next heir, but the situation escalated into a war that designated the leader of the victorious party as the next shōgun.
-In 1467 the uncertainty had caused a split amongst the warrior clans, and the succession dispute became a pretext for a struggle for military supremacy.
-In the end, there was no clear-cut winner.
-The complex array of factional armies simply fought themselves into exhaustion.
+The cause of the war is often attributed to the struggle to succeed the 8th shogun, Ashikaga Yoshimasa, but in fact there were multiple causes.
+The real power of the Ashikaga shogunate was vested in a council of powerful daimyo, but the deaths of a number of influential daimyo and the intervention in politics of women close to the shogun's entourage led to chaos in the shogunate, and from 1441 on, the masses demanded a virtue decree every few years and destroyed the sake stores and warehouses that were the source of the shogunate's funding.
+Under these circumstances, in addition to the conflicts over the succession of the shogun, conflicts over the succession of the Hatakeyama clan and conflicts over the succession of the Shiba clan occurred simultaneously, all of which contributed to the war.
+According to the most popular theory, the main cause of the war was the struggle for succession between Hatakeyama Yoshinari and Hatakeyama Masanaga within the Hatakeyama clan, with the participation of Hosokawa Katsumoto, Yamana Sōzen and other daimyo from various regions.

+In 1467, these conflicts finally led to the Ōnin War between the Eastern Army, led by Hosokawa Katsumoto and including Hatakeyama Masanaga, Shiba Yoshitoshi, and Ashikaga Yoshimi, and the Western Army, led by Yamana Sōzen and including Hatakeyama Yoshinari, Shiba Yoshikado, and Ashikaga Yoshihisa.

+At first, the Eastern Army supported Ashikaga Yoshimi and the Western Army supported Ashikaga Yoshihisa as the next 9th shogun.
+However, Ashikaga Yoshimi, who disliked war, fled to Ise to seek refuge with the Kitabatake clan, and Ashikaga Yoshimi fell out with Ashikaga Yoshimasa, the 8th shogun.
+When the Western Army received Ashikaga Yoshimi in 1468, the Eastern Army came to support Ashikaga Yoshihisa.
+In other words, the successors supported by the Eastern and Western armies reversed within a year.